-3. Women and Minority Owned Businesses (W/MBE)
+3. Women and Minority Owned Businesses

 The subrecipient shall take affirmative steps, listed in 2 C.F.R. § 200.321 (b) (l) through (5), to assure minority businesses, women's business enterprises, and labor surplus area firms are used, when possible, when the SUBRECIPIENT procures property or services under this Agreement.
-In accordance with this Agreement, "small business" means a business that meets the criteria set forth in section 3(a) of the Small Business Act, as amended (15 U.S.C. § 632), and "minority and women's business enterprise" means a business at least fifty-one percent (51%) owned and controlled by minority group members or women31.
-The SUBRECIPIENT may rely on written representations by businesses regarding their status as minority and female business enterprises in lieu of an independent investigation.
+In accordance with this Agreement, "small business" means a business that meets the criteria set forth in section 3(a) of the Small Business Act, as amended (15 U.S.C. § 632), and "minority and women's business enterprise" means a business at least fifty-one percent (51%) owned and controlled by minority group members or women28.